A man faked his own death to avoid being prosecuted for raping his stepdaughter, authorities say

 And then there was the criminal case.
 Scott, a survivalist and Army veteran who was awarded a Purple Heart for injuries he suffered while deployed in Iraq, disappeared days before he was due to stand in a Jackson County, Mississippi, courtroom and plead guilty to sexually assaulting his 14-year-old stepdaughter.

-Suspicions that Scott had faked his own death were confirmed this week, the U.S. Marshals Service said, when authorities found and arrested the 43-year-old man at an RV park in the small city of Antlers, Oklahoma.
+Suspicions that Scott had faked his own death were confirmed this week, the US Marshals Service said, when authorities found and arrested the 43-year-old man at an RV park in the small city of Antlers, Oklahoma.
 He is believed to have spent the past year and a half hiding out there, growing a beard and taking on the name Luke.

-The ruse came to an end less than 24 hours after Scott was added to the agency's "Most Wanted" list - the fastest apprehension in the 37-year history of the program, officials said.
+The ruse came to an end less than 24 hours after Scott was added to the agency's "Most Wanted" list - the fastest apprehension in the 37-year history of the programme, officials said.

 "This was certainly a collective effort, and if it wasn't for the dogged determination of these investigators and then getting the experience of the Marshals, we may have never known the truth about Mr. Scott's disappearance," Jackson County District Attorney Angel McIlrath said during a Thursday news conference.
 "We believed that he was alive, and we were confident in our ability to apprehend him and locate him."